InfluxCommunity/influxdb3-js/README.md

 ### Query data

 To query data stored in InfluxDB, call `client.query` with an SQL query and the database (or bucket) name.
+To change to using InfluxQL change the queryType option to 'influxql'.

 ```ts
 // Execute query